ansys/pyoptislang/doc/source/user_guide/launch.rst

 ---------------
 You should use the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` class as a context manager.
-The main advantage of this approach is that the optiSLang instance and connection to the optiSLang server automatically terminate gracefully, even if an error occurs when calling the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method.
+The main advantage of this approach is that the optiSLang instance and connection to the optiSLang server automatically shut down gracefully, even if an error occurs when calling the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method.

 .. code:: python